naamancurtis/rust_data_structures_and_algorithms/README.md

 ## [Sample Problems](https://github.com/naamancurtis/rust_data_structures_and_algorithms/tree/master/sample_problems/src)
 - [Find availability in two calendars](https://github.com/naamancurtis/rust_data_structures_and_algorithms/blob/master/sample_problems/src/find_availability_in_two_calendars.rs)

+## Interacting with this Repo

+If you've just stumbled across this Repo, you'll need Rust installed to use it.
+If you don't have Rust installed you can find the offical [getting started guide here](https://www.rust-lang.org/learn/get-started).
+Upon installing Rust, you'll also have access to `cargo` which is Rust's package manager and is generally the CLI used to interact with Rust code.

-## Workspace Documentation
+### Code Documentation
-Most libraries are documented inline with `rustdoc`, to build the docs use [Cargo](https://doc.rust-lang.org/cargo/index.html).
+Most of the libraries in this workspace are documented inline with `rustdoc`, to build the docs use [Cargo](https://doc.rust-lang.org/cargo/index.html).
 TL;DR: Navigate to the project root and run:

  ```shell script